 Online condolences can be given at www.Schafferfh.com.

-To plant a tree in memory of Ray E. Cattell, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Ray E. Cattell, please visit our floral store.

 Highland Twp Fire Department